 Air supply (make-up air) must be given careful consideration to assure proper performance of each dryer.
 An unrestricted source of air is necessary for each dryer.
-An airflow of 3,700 cfm (cubic feet per minute) must be supplied to each gas dryer and 4,400 cfm for each steam dryer.
-As a general rule, an unrestricted air entrance from the outdoors (atmosphere) of a minimum of four (4) square feet is required for each gas dryer and a minimum of 4.75 square feet for each steam dryer or 126 Kw electrically heated dryer.
+An airflow of 3,700 cfm (cubic feet per minute) - 104.8 cmm (cubic meters per minute) - must be supplied to each gas dryer and 4,400 cfm (124.6 cmm) for each steam dryer.
+As a general rule, an unrestricted air entrance from the outdoors (atmosphere) of a minimum of 4 square feet (0.37 square meters) is required for each gas dryer and a minimum of 4.75 square feet (0.44 square meters) for each steam dryer.